Publishing your website

 • Google App Engine is a powerful platform that lets you build and run applications on Google's infrastructure — whether you need to build a multi-tiered web application from scratch or host a static website.
 See How do you host your website on Google App Engine? for more information.

-These options are usually free, but you may outgrow the limited feature-set.
+These options are generally free, with a limited feature-set.

 Using a web-based IDE such as CodePen

-There are a number of web apps that emulate a website development environment, allowing you to enter HTML, CSS and JavaScript, and then display the result of that code as a website — all in one browser tab.
-Generally speaking, these tools are relatively easy, great for learning, good for sharing code (for example, if you want to share a technique with or ask for debugging help from colleagues in a different office), and free (for basic features).
+There are a number of web apps that emulate a website development environment, allowing you to write HTML, CSS and JavaScript, which is then rendered and displayed in an output pane.
+Generally speaking, these tools are easy to use, great for learning, good for sharing code (for example, if you want to share a technique with or ask for debugging help from colleagues in a different office), and free (for basic features).
 They host your rendered page at a unique web address.
-However, the features are limited, and these apps usually don't provide hosting space for assets (like images).
+However, the features are limited, and these apps often don't provide hosting space for assets (like images).

 Try playing with some of these examples to find out which one works best for you: